intershop/intershop-pwa/docs/guides/migrations.md

 The default value of the input parameter ['queryParamsHandling'](https://angular.io/api/router/QueryParamsHandling) has been changed from `'merge'` to `''` for the components `product-name.component` and `product-image.component`.
 This has been done to prevent an unintentional application of filters for product variation master links if the product detail link does not originate from a product listing context (product list page, search result page).

-To prevent deprecation warnings we removed the unnecessary `~` from all 3rd party SCSS imports (see https://webpack.js.org/loaders/sass-loader/#resolving-import-at-rules - "Using ~ is deprecated and can be removed from your code (we recommend it)").
+To prevent deprecation warnings, we removed the unnecessary `~` from all 3rd party SCSS imports (see https://webpack.js.org/loaders/sass-loader/#resolving-import-at-rules - "Using ~ is deprecated and can be removed from your code (we recommend it)").
 This should be done for additional imports in the customizations as well.

 The validator `equalToControl` did not work properly.
 For that reason we removed it.
 Use the validator `equalTo` instead.
-Find more information in the method description in the [`special-validators.ts`](https://github.com/intershop/intershop-pwa/blob/3.0.0/src/app/shared/forms/validators/special-validators.ts#L82-L87).
+For more information, see the method description in the [`special-validators.ts`](https://github.com/intershop/intershop-pwa/blob/3.0.0/src/app/shared/forms/validators/special-validators.ts#L82-L87).

 The "Product Image Not Available" PNG image `not_available.png` is removed and replaced by an SVG image `not-available.svg` which does not include a text inside the image anymore to avoid localization issues.
 The file references are updated accordingly, the product image component is updated to use the correct image attributes, a localized alternative text is added, and the product and image mapper files are updated to provide the correct data.